hsh2001/apple-dark-mode/README.en.md

 4. [Animation](#animation)

 ## What is the Dark mode?
-At 2:00 a.m. on September 20, 2019, Apple started a deployment of new operating system, ios 13, for iPhone and iPod touch.
-Also  on early June, in same year, at the held WWDC2019(The Apple Worldwide Developers Conference), Apple offered the way that web developers can respond to design of Dark mode for new ios13 and deployed Macos Mojave previously.
+At 2:00 a.m. on September 20(GMT+9), 2019, Apple started a deployment of new operating system, iOS 13, for iPhone and iPod touch.
+Also  on early June, in same year, at the held WWDC2019(The Apple Worldwide Developers Conference), Apple offered the way that web developers can respond to design of Dark mode for new iOS 13 and deployed Macos Mojave previously.
 Dark mode is the UI that has a  overall dark appearance, with white writing on a black background unlike before that displayed black letters on a white background.
-Because black color is used a lot in its design, there are advantages that it can reduce power consumption in device with OLED display like iPhone 11Pro and also make one's eyes feel much more comfortable.
-For more uniformity UI or UC, this article deal with the way that change a website to dark design automatically when Dark mode user acess the website.
+Because black color is used a lot in its design, there are advantages that it can reduce power consumption in device with OLED display like iPhone 11Pro and also make user's eyes feel much more comfortable.
+For more uniformity UI or UX, this article deal with the way that change a website to dark design automatically when Dark mode user access the website.

 ## Recognizing Dark mode
-To apply the Dark mode in the moment that users acess a web site, it needs to make sure user's device is in use before anyting else.
+To apply the Dark mode in the moment that users access a web site, it needs to make sure user's device is in use before anyting else.
 The manners for this in CSS and JavaScript are following below text.

 #### CSS
 CSS support 'prefers-color-scheme' mediaquery that tell you which theme your device uses CSS. 'prefers-color-scheme' mediaquery can have the following result.